KnightHacks/knighthacks/README.md

-# KnightHacks Monorepo
+# Knight Hacks Monorepo

-Welcome to the KnightHacks monorepo!
+Welcome to the Knight Hacks monorepo!
 This repository contains all of the source for Knight Hacks' various projects.

 ## Contributing